Welcome to the Church of Saint Peter and Saint Paul, Cork City, Ireland.

 Parish Records – Find your Family tree!

 The parish records of Saints Peter and Paul’s date back as far as 1765 and are a rich source of information for individuals doing genealogical research and compiling their family trees.
-Persons who wish to obtain copies of baptismal, confirmation and marriage certficates should write to: Parish Records, Saints Peter and Paul’s, 35, Paul Street, Cork City, Ireland, enclosing all relevant information.
+Persons who wish to obtain copies of baptismal, confirmation and marriage certificates should write to: Parish Records, Saints Peter and Paul’s Parish Centre, 35, Paul Street, Cork City, Ireland, enclosing all relevant information.
 A donation to cover administration costs would be greatly appreciated.

 Parish Safeguarding Policies and Procedures: